iflow-mcp/zackify-revect/README.md

 - **Own your data**: everything is stored in a simple sqlite file
 - **Streaming HTTP MCP server**: index and recall information from any AI system, Claude desktop support

+If you wish to support the project or access your data on many devices, we recommend [revect cloud](revect.io/cloud).
+It's our hosted platform.

 ## Upcoming Features

 - [ ] Browser extension to auto save or choose to save when right clicking on URLs and articles